 Having spent years involved in animal rescue and advocacy, it was only natural that Monica would combine her passion for photography and writing to advocate for the dolphins she so loves.
 To that end, she contributed five articles on dolphins to the Fort Myers Beach newspaper, The Island Sand Paper.
 Those articles will soon be available here on this website.

 Monica most enjoys giving local audio visual presentations on our local pod in various venues.
-She first developed this presentation for the Fort Myers Beach Public Library and continues to appear there monthly from January-March.
+She first developed this presentation for the Fort Myers Beach Public Library and up until Hurricane Ian, appeared there monthly from January-March.
+She plans on resuming these dates, just as soon as hurricane recovery allows.
 Her presentation can be adjusted to suit various audiences and ages, but always includes educational facts, personal experiences, and is filled with her original photographs of our local pod, as well as video footage set to music.
 A strong message of dolphin conservation and protection permeates her presentation.

-She has spoken at other local venues such as the Fort Myers Beach Woman's Club and the Estero Island Garden Club and welcomes other speaking opportunities.
+She has spoken at other local venues such as the Fort Myers Beach Woman's Club and the Estero Island Garden Club and welcomes other speaking opportunities, either in person or via Zoom.
 To book Monica for a speaking engagement, please contact her at firstname.lastname@example.org

 The best way to protect dolphins to let them remain wild.
 When dolphins become too trusting of humans, they can fall prey to those who wish to do them harm.